Flat Fee MLS Listing Texas

 Why doesn't everybody sell their house with a Flat Fee MLS Listing?

-Because they don't know this option exists, or they assume selling a home for sale by owner is more complicated than it is.
+Because they don't know this option exists, or they assume selling a home for sale by owner in Texas is more complicated than it is.
 Some just believe it's too good to be true.
 We offer "Full Service" for our clients who want the "Traditional service" without the high cost.

 We comply completely with SB 810 on all our listing packages (along with all rules and regulations by TREC, TAR, NAR & MLS Boards) - that includes a provision that requires a broker who represents a party or who lists real property under an exclusive agreement to: inform the party of material information related to the transaction, including the receipt of an offer by the broker, and answer the party's questions and present any offer to or from the party.
 The bill prohibits a broker who represents a party from telling another broker to negotiate directly with the broker's client.
 The bill further provides that, for purposes of 1101.157, a license holder who has additional authority to bind a party under a power of attorney or a property management agreement is considered a party to the lease or sale; an inquiry to an employee of a builder or developer about contract terms or forms does not violate §1101.652(b)(22) if the person does not have authority to bind the employer to the contract; the delivery of an offer to a party does not violate §1101.652(b)(22) if the party's broker consents to the delivery and a copy of the offer is sent to the party's broker; and provides an exception to the requirement of sending a copy of the offer to a party's broker if the party is a governmental agency using a sealed bid process that does not allow a copy to be sent to the broker.